Compare Commercial Mortgages

 At the moment, commercial mortgage rates range from 5.5% to 9%, but the rate you will be offered will depend on the size or your deposit, the type of commercial property you want to purchase and whether you want to secure a fixed or variable rate.

 Because every application is weighed on its own merits, it’s difficult to give you an indication of the rate you’ll pay without knowing the details of your purchase.
-That is why we built a commercial mortgage comparison site so you can plug in the details we need to give you an estimate of your costs.
+That is why we built a commercial mortgage rates comparison site so you can plug in the details we need to give you an estimate of your costs.

 Commercial property lenders will use the information you provide to determine if they are in a position to accept your application based on the information you provided.